tim-shand/homelab-azure/README.md

 ## :memo: To Do

 - [x] Bootstrap Azure tenant using Powershell script.
-- [ ] Configure and deploy platform landing zone.
+- [x] Configure and deploy platform landing zone.
+- [x] Configure logging for hub networking to Log Analytics.
 - [ ] Migrate workloads to this code base.
 - [ ] Investigate on-prem connectivity (VPN Gateway?).
 - [ ] Investigate low-cost compute and serverless offerings.